niels-slotboom/notes/Submanifolds.typ

 $
 is a linear map of vector spaces.

-Intuitively, a vector bundle morphism over $phi$ can be seen as a fibrewise linear transformation that "respects the base": it transforms each vector in a fibre over $p in cal(M)$ to a vector in the fibre over $phi(p) in cal(N)$, via a linear map.
+Intuitively, a vector bundle morphism over $phi$ can be seen as a fibrewise linear transformation that "respects the base": it linearly transforms each vector in a fibre over $p in cal(M)$ to a vector in the fibre over $phi(p) in cal(N)$.

 While there are many abstract vector bundle morphisms on could define and study, there is a particularly natural one associated with a smooth map $phi: cal(M)->cal(N)$ that we have already encountered: the pushforward.
 Though we initially introduced the pushforward $phi_* : T_p cal(M) -> T_phi(p) cal(N)$ as a pointwise linear map between tangent spaces, it readily extends to a global vector bundle morphism.